Before you arrive

 - The main event is training graduate students to teach.
 All new graduate students are required to attend.
 The schedule will not be finalized until about a week before it starts.
 The 2015 schedule will give you a good idea.

 - The Graduate School requires that international students whose first language is not English demonstrate proficiency in academic English by taking oral and written exams upon their arrival at Duke.
+In 2017 our students will take this exam on August 18.
 If, based on the results of this testing, you are required to take one or more English classes, you should take one course per semester until they have been completed.

 - All entering students are required to attend an orientation on Responsible Conduct of Research (RCR) (Natural Sciences/Engineering track, during orientation week).
 University Ph.D. graduation requirements involve taking 6 more credit-hours of RCR courses.
-In 2014 this was all day Friday August 22,
+This is usually the Friday of training week. ,

 How (and when) you are paid